 - If you have applied for/ or are in a process of applying for an extension or update of your current status, please indicate so in order to be able to continue with the registration.
 A receipt of the application for an extension should be added to the I-94 section of the Uploadable Checklist that will be assigned to participant accounts after they attend the virtual workshop.

-How to Schedule & Register via WebEx (Spring 2021 workshops will start in September 2020)
+How to Schedule & Register via WebEx (Fall 2021 workshops will start in June 2021)

 - Click on Change of Status Workshop Request.
 Go to "Click here to display sessions" button, click and choose a date.